 Homeowner’s insurance averages around $1,200 a year, while condo insurance averages $488/year.

-To conclude, the decision to purchase a condo or a beach house really depends on a couple of factors like your budget, and your dedication to maintenance.
+The decision to purchase a condo or a beach house really depends on a couple of factors like your budget, your dedication to maintenance, and family preferences.

 Condos are generally a more affordable option overall even with higher HOA fees than comparable private communities with houses.
 The upkeep is also significantly less, which makes them a good option if you live out of state.